ronakupadhyaya/Horizons-week-04/day1/vault/README.md

   ![](img/serialize.png)

 1. Tell `passport` how to read users from the session with `passport.deserializeUser()`.
   `deserializeUser` takes a `function(id, done){}`.
-We need to look up our user based on its id in `passwords.plain.json` and return it.
   Passport calls this function every time a logged-in user arrives to populate `req.user` with all the information about the user.
+  We the call `done()` with the user we get back from `passwords.plain.json`.

   ![](img/deserialize.png)

-  Inside the callback we call `done()` to indicate

 1. Verify that your session is working by checking that you stay logged in.
     - Now you should see two new cookies in your browser: `session` and `session.sig`. `session` stores all the information about your session and `session.sig` is a cryptographic signature of your session that proves to the server that you have not tampered with your session.
 The cryptographic signature is created using the secret key in the server.

-    - After 2 minutes, do you have to log in again?
+      TODO application tab
+    - Change `maxAge` for cookie session to 10 seconds, make sure your login expires after 10 seconds.

 Awesome, we now have sessions that last more than just a page load.
 But we can actually get even more fine grained control of our strategy.
 Read on!